Le Portier: History

 The project, started in the early 2000s and scheduled for 2014, was abandoned in 2009 at the command of Prince Albert II due to the state of the nation's finances.
 In 2011, new funds were acquired and the project resumed construction.
 In addition to a new residential area, there were plans to build new administrative buildings, museums and a theatre.

 On July 18, 2019, the last of the 18 interlocking concrete caisson was placed, closing the belt that delimits the offshore extension, thus specifically modifying the physical limits of Monaco.
 On December 16 of that year, construction of the new six-hectare strip was completed.

 By the year 2020, work had been completed to reclaim land from the sea in the Mediterranean, leaving the area available for the construction of previously announced projects.

 The new neighborhood increased the territory area by 3% and was officially unveiled in December 2024.
 It comprises two residential apartment buildings, ten villas, four townhouses, a small marina and fourteen commercial spaces, besides three hectares of public spaces.
 The total cost of the project was € 2 billion.

+In a sale completed in 2024, Rinat Akhmetov, often claimed to be Ukraine's richest man, purchased a five-floor apartment with 21 rooms in the “Le Renzo” building.
+It stretches over approximately 2,500 square meters (27,000 square feet), not counting balconies and terraces looking out over the Mediterranean Sea.
+It also has a private swimming pool, jacuzzi and comes with at least eight parking spots.
+The price was indicated to be €471 million ($554 million).